-To really appreciate these early pioneers of black and white photography, you must understand their tremendous love and dedication to their art.
+To really appreciate these early pioneers of black and white nature photography, you must understand their tremendous love of both their subject matter and their dedication to their art.
 These men and women hauled large, cumbersome equipment into primitive areas in the 1920s, to take their photographs.
-They then created these legendary prints truly by hand.
-To do this they had to master applied physics and chemistry.
+They then created these legendary prints truly by hand mastering applied physics and chemistry.
 W. Eugene Smith once detailed his taking four days and nights to create the photograph Schweitzer at his Desk.
-And today these traditions continue in the work of those photographers with the talent and skill to continue the tradition of film photography.
-Amazing people.
+Today these traditions continue in the work of those film photographers with the commitment, talent and skill needed to produce their prints.